pallets/flask/docs/patterns/fabric.rst

     out the latest version on the server and then install.
 That way you can also easily go back to older versions.
--   hook in testing functionality so that you can deploy to an external server and run the testsuite.
+-   hook in testing functionality so that you can deploy to an external server and run the test suite.

 Working with Fabric is fun and you will notice that it's quite magical to type ``fab deploy`` and see your application being deployed automatically